 It means eating in a way and taking action in a way that’s no longer in reaction to a hole or injury you’re trying to fill or fix, but inspired by a feeling of personal empowerment.

 Sometimes we can’t see these “power over” patterns so clearly.
 The programming can run itself.

 This is why we get support… an act of power!

 Ha!
 Ok.
 Ok.

-For those that are still not sure what to make of the ketogenic diet, it has its therapeutic value.
-It’s also important for women to know there are other, less restrictive, ways to support the body in reaching fat metabolism, which is in fact a very healing metabolic state for the body – something I teach my clients about when they’re interested.
+For those that are still not sure what to make of the ketogenic diet, it has a therapeutic value in the right circumstances.
+It’s also important for women to know there are other, far less restrictive, ways to support the body in reaching fat metabolism, which is in fact a very healing metabolic state for the body – something I teach my clients about when they’re interested.
 This may have been useful information for the keto-conscious woman in our above story!

 Thanks for reading.

 With love & respect,